opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/partial-import-woh.md

 Note that the use of `accurate-frame-count` will force the InspectWorkflowOperation to decode the complete video stream which makes the operation more expensive in terms of load.

+Not all encoding profiles required for the PartialImportWorkflowOperation are available in Opencast per default, so you will have to add them yourself.
+Examples can be found [further down](encoding-profiles).

 Parameter Table
 ---------------